pebreo/pebreo.github.io/midgame/PreambleMidgame.md

 todo: story of angela

-Although this concept challenges societal norms, it could offer couples a way to address individual needs for intimacy and fulfillment while maintaining a stable family unit.
-Open relationships, when navigated with honesty and clear communication,  could potentially reduce the emotional and financial toll of divorce, leading to a more stable societal structure.
-However, the success of this approach hinges on cultural acceptance and responsible implementation.
+Although polyamory & ENM challenges societal norms, it offer couples a choice and a way to address individual needs for intimacy and fulfillment while maintaining a stable family unit.
+These open relationships, when navigated with honesty and clear communication, could reduce the costly and very painful wounds of divorce.
+How many families has this affected?
+How much temporary and permant damage does it cause?
+Is it worth looking into?
+The success of this relationship style being just another option hinges on cultural acceptance and responsible implementation.

 **Democratizing Resources: Open Source for Food and Shelter**